nelson-ust/Data_science_application/README.md

 </a>
 # Overview

-This is a simple Data Science Application that demonstrates the use of Python, FastApi, pandas and web scrapping.
+This is a simple Data Science Application that demonstrates the use of Python, FastApi, pandas and web scraping.

 The application scraps a dataset in a web page to form a restful web api endpoint that can be subsequently used for data analysis and visualiation for better decision making by stakeholders.